opctl/opctl/docs/README.md

 ## Introduction

-opctl is an open source cross platform opspec node
+Opctl is a free and open source distributed operation control system.